benory/1520s-project-website/documentation/index.markdown

 ### Terminal notes and fermatas {#terminal-notes}

 <div id="paragraph">Terminal notes are defined as the last note in a given voice prior to a double barline or the end of a given work.
-They are displayed as longs regardless of their actual durations.<br><br> Fermatas on terminal notes are removed, since terminal longs represent an indefinite value.
+They are displayed as longs regardless of their actual durations.
+Medial cadences are followed by double barlines; terminal cadences are followed by a final barline. <br><br> Fermatas on terminal notes are removed, since terminal longs represent an indefinite value.
 The placement of fermatas elsewhere follows the musical sources.</div>

 <br>